darranholmes74/reading-notes/301_ReadingNotes/class3.md

 3. using array.map function and an if statement.

-4. this.props.increment() and pass through the name paramiter.
+4. this.props.increment() and pass through the name parameter.

 ## Things I would like to know more about